zplzpl/fastcolly/README.md

 Some designs I don't need, so I will remove them, I will also list them.

+* fasthttp API is incompatible with net/http
+* fasthttp doesn't support HTTP/2.0 and WebSockets
+* remove Appengine client
+* scrape func requestData rename as requestBody type is []byte

 # Base in Colly v1.2.0

 Lightning Fast and Elegant Scraping Framework for Gophers